Available on Windows , Mac , Chromebooks and tablets

 Teaching "AP Computer Science Principles"

-This course supports all required topics for AP Computer Science Principles as published by the College Board.
+This course is endorsed by the College Board for AP CS Principles and covers all required topics.
 The following documents will help prepare for your AP CSP class:

 All lesson quizzes and chapter tests are auto-graded by our system.
 Students will complete hands-on coding projects, and the coding projects in every required chapter are also auto-graded by our system with no local installation requirements.
 Some optional or non-coding chapters contain projects that result in creative student work or that are done offline.
 Those creative or external projects are teacher or parent-graded using our simple rubrics.